Product Liability

 US Congress Introduces H.R.
 7902 To Withdraw FDA Approval For Mifepristone And Create Federal Tort For Chemical Abortion Drugs

-US House bill H.R.
-7902 proposes to withdraw FDA approval for mifepristone and establish a federal tort cause of action for chemical abortion drugs.
-If enacted, this would eliminate market access for mifepristone and significantly increase litigation risk and liability exposure for pharmaceutical manufacturers.
+A new US House bill proposes to withdraw FDA approval for mifepristone and establish a federal tort cause of action for chemical abortion drugs.
+This legislation would eliminate market access for the substance while significantly increasing litigation risk and liability exposure for pharmaceutical manufacturers.

 congress.govUnited StatesUnited States